rroshann/deepseek_v3_report/README.md

 - **Training Cost**: "Dense" models, which use every parameter for every token, are prohibitively expensive to train at the scale of hundreds of billions of parameters.

-A common solution is the Mixture-of-Experts (MoE) architecture, but this introduces its own problem: it requires an "auxiliary loss" to keep the expert load balanced, which often hurts the model's final performance.

 ### Problem Statement
 How can we build a state-of-the-art, trillion-parameter-scale model that is cheap to train, fast for long-context inference, and avoids the performance trade-off of traditional MoE models?